Progressive supranuclear palsy: Pathophysiology

 The affected brain cells are both neurons and glial cells.
 The neurons display neurofibrillary tangles (NFTs), which are clumps of tau protein, a normal part of a brain cell's internal structural skeleton.
 These tangles are often different from those seen in Alzheimer's disease, but may be structurally similar when they occur in the cerebral cortex.
 Their chemical composition is usually different, however, and is similar to that of tangles seen in corticobasal degeneration.
+Individuals with PSP typically exhibit reduced levels of total tau and phosphorylated tau in CSF compared to the elevated levels observed in Alzheimer's disease, but these levels are still higher than those found in healthy controls.
+One biomarkers for PSP is neurofilament light chain (NfL), a non-specific marker of axonal damage.
+NfL levels in the CSF of individuals with PSP are reported to be two to five times higher than those in healthy individuals or patients with Parkinson's disease, Parkinson's dementia, or dementia with Lewy bodies.
+However, NfL levels are similar in PSP and other disorders like corticobasal syndrome (CBS) and MSA, limiting its utility for differential diagnosis among these conditions.
+Still, NfL might help track how PSP gets worse over time.
+Blood-based measurements of NfL have also shown promise, with plasma levels strongly correlating with CSF concentrations.

 Tufts of tau protein in astrocytes, or tufted astrocytes, are also considered diagnostic.
-Unlike globose NFTs, they may be more widespread in the cortex.
+Tufted astrocytes are astrocytes that accumulate abnormally phosphorylated 4R tau in their proximal processes.
+These astrocytic inclusions are considered a key distinguishing pathological marker of PSP-RS and are particularly concentrated in affected subcortical regions.
+PSP is specifically associated with an increase in the deposition of 4R tau proteins, which differ from other tauopathies such as Alzheimer's disease, where both 3-repeat and 4-repeat tau are present.
+Unlike globose NFTs, tau depositions may be more widespread in the cortex.
 Lewy bodies are seen in some cases, but whether this is a variant or an independent co-existing process is not clear, and in some cases, PSP can coexist with corticobasal degeneration, Parkinson's, and/or Alzheimer's disease, particularly with older patients.
+Additional pathological features include oligodendroglial coiled bodies, neuronal loss, and gliosis.
+These changes contribute to the characteristic symptoms of the disease, such as postural instability (from midbrain atrophy), gaze palsy (due to involvement of vertical gaze centers), and cognitive decline (from frontal lobe degeneration).

 The principal areas of the brain affected are the: